samratjha96/translation-generator/README.md

 where each entry under `sources` corresponds to list of relative paths where the utility will search for message bundles.

+# Translations Manifest

+The Translations Manifest is the representation of the state of the project's translations.
+To generate the Manifest, the utility scans the sources defined in the configuration file, looking for message bundles.
+It uses the previously generated `snapshot` files to determine if thera are new messages added or if previously added messages have been updated.
+Also, as part of evaluating the sate of the project's translation, the utility determines if there are missing messages for any of the supported locales; these are messages that have been previously translated, but for some reason it is missing on a supported locale resource.

+The structure of the

 * Run `translator view` to display a status of translations based on the config file provided.
 This display would show messages that are new (have not been translated), and any missing translations from any supported locale.